How to Make a LEGO Parachute

 Testing Out Your Parachute

 Have them record how long each drop takes so that they can compare results later on.
-Once they have dropped their parachutes multiple times from different heights, have them come up with theories as to why some drops were slower than others (such as air resistance).
-Encourage them to think critically about what happened during each parachute drop.
-For more fun Lego building ideas, check out this Free Animal Charades Printable.
+Once they have dropped their parachutes multiple times from different heights, have them develop theories as to why some drops were slower than others (such as air resistance).

 A coffee filter Parachute takes very little time and effort to make and can provide active creativity for hours for your child.
 LEGO® is one of the most versatile play materials out there.
-It might just look like the perfect boredom buster with its fun bright colors, but it’s proven incredibly useful for childhood learning.
+It might look like the perfect boredom buster with its fun, bright colors, but it’s proven incredibly useful for childhood learning.